Dominican court ruling renders hundreds of thousands stateless

 National Human Rights Commission President Manuel Maria Mercedes said the court clearly targeted the descendants of Haitians with the ruling: "This is racism and xenophobia."

-The ruling touches a centuries-old nerve in the Dominican Republic, stemming from the country's occupation by neighboring Haiti in the early 19th century.
+The ruling touches a centuries-old nerve in the Dominican Republic, stemming from the country's occupation by neighbouring Haiti in the early 19th century.

 After Haiti won its independence in 1804 from France in a bloody revolution led by former slaves, Haitian troops occupied the Dominican Republic, then ruled by Spain, for 22 years, from 1822 to 1844, when the country won its own independence.
 Dominican school textbooks recount atrocities committed by Haitian troops during the occupation.